 Athanasius, On the Incarnation

-There are many Christians still stuck here, because it is quite literally the only thing many churches teach today, and while intertwining religion with politics is often unfruitful, it has as of late become outright dangerous.
-As one example, the past few months, many normal and otherwise nonviolent Christians have interrupted my peaceful post-election schadenfreude with the most outrageous conspiracy theories.
-I’ve heard that masks are here to usher in Sharia law and that COVID vaccines will usher in the mark of the beast, that Joe Biden is the Antichrist, and that the National Guard is the new world order.
+There are many Christians still stuck here, because it is quite literally the only thing many American churches teach today, and in an increasingly political way.
+As one recent example, many normal and otherwise nonviolent Christians have interrupted my peaceful post-election schadenfreude with the most outrageous conspiracy theories.
+I’ve heard that masks are here to usher in Sharia law and that COVID vaccines will usher in the mark of the beast (or any number of other things in Revelation), that Joe Biden is the Antichrist, and that the National Guard is the new world order.
 Meanwhile, extremist groups are planning – on public message boards – to assassinate the incoming president to usher in a new heaven and earth.
-The world has gone full sandwich board, and while the more extreme of these beliefs may be relegated to fringe cults, misguided end-times theories about masks, vaccines, and the Antichrist run fairly deep in mainstream Christian churches.
+The world – and the church – has gone full sandwich board, and while the more extreme of these beliefs may be relegated to fringe cults, misguided end-times theories about masks, vaccines, and the Antichrist run deep in mainstream Christian churches.
 As one evangelical pastor put it, “Right now QAnon is still on the fringes of evangelicalism… but we have a pretty big fringe.”

-One would be wrong to dismiss Christianity as a whole based on this farcical pattern of thought.
-It is a hundred years of theological error that has led the church here.
-It would benefit many average evangelicals who hold these beliefs to know that these end times concepts are not necessarily accurate to historic Christianity, and could be dissociated from Christianity altogether.
+While based on this, it would be easy to dismiss Christianity as a bunch of fruitcakes, you’d be wrong.
+This farce bears the fruit a century of theological error, leading the evangelical church into all kinds of error.
+It would benefit many average evangelicals who hold such beliefs to know that these end times concepts are not accurate to historic Christianity, and could be dissociated from Christianity altogether.
 Without an explanation, many Christians will likely deny COVID vaccines and literally die on the basis of the theological system under which they were taught.
 It is a flawed and unfalsifiable system of theology – not Christianity itself – that is to blame.
 This post will attempt to tease those two concepts apart.

 “If the feeble mind of man did not presume to resist the clear evidence of truth, but yielded its infirmity to wholesome doctrines, as to a health-giving medicine, until it obtained from God, by its faith and piety, the grace needed to heal it, they who have just ideas, and express them in suitable language, would need to use no long discourse to refute the errors of empty conjecture.”